gianlucarossi06/data-organon/_posts/2024-04-24-Active-Metadata-4-OCI-Lakehouse.md

 - **Availability/unavailability** of entities, folders, schemas, or data assets.
 - **Results of the last refresh** of entities, folders, schemas, or data assets.
 - **Date-time of the last refresh** of entities, folders, schemas, or data assets.
-- **Results of quality checks** of entities, folders, schemas, or data assets.
+- **Results of data validation checks** of entities, folders, schemas, or data assets.

 In this article, I create a custom property that gets updated automatically with the outcomes of the most recent data update process.
 This requires the following steps: